 The Mp3 Experiment is a participatory audio adventure where attendees listen to synchronized secret instructions in a public space via headphones.
-We stage a new Mp3 Experiment in New York each year and also tour the project regularly to college campuses festivals around the world.
+We stage a new Mp3 Experiment in New York each year and also tour the project to college campuses and festivals around the world.

-Here’s how it works: we put an original mp3 file online (usually around 45 minutes long) that people add to their mobile devices.
-Participants then synchronize their watches to an atomic clock on our website, head out to the same public location, and blend in with others.
+Here’s how it works: We create an original audio file (usually around 45 minutes long) that attendees add to their smartphone via our app.
+Everyone heads out to the same public location wearing headphones, and blends in with others.
 At the predetermined start time, the app synchronizes playback of the audio file for all users.
 Hilarity ensues as participants carry out ridiculous, coordinated instructions delivered to their headphones via narrator “Steve” and everyone else tries to figure out what the hell is going on.

 David Pogue of the New York Times participated in our experiment and wrote: